Amateur Radio Station in Napoli - Italy

 Charts

 My idea was to publish the sensors values into interactive charts with data history, so I chose to use Highcharts.
 Highcharts is a charting library written in HTML5 and JavaScript.
-Charts represent all the data: temperature, humidity and pressure and they are published with PHP and JavaScript pages, divided in: one day, one week, one month and one year.

 You can see the charts by browsing in the navigation bar at top of the page.
 Charts are tested on Google Chrome, Mozilla Firefox and Microsoft Edge.